Dr Isobel Kai-Hui Wang

 Prior to my current role, I was a Senior Research Fellow at the University of Graz (Austria), where I also contributed to teacher training.
 I previously lectured in Applied Linguistics at Nankai University (China) and have extensive experience teaching English as a foreign and second language in China and Canada.

 My research focuses on language learner strategies, particularly in relation to vocabulary development and strategy instruction.
 My monograph, Learning Vocabulary Strategically in a Study Abroad Context (Palgrave Macmillan, 2018), offers a detailed analysis of how learners adapt and apply vocabulary strategies in study-abroad contexts.
 Since 2014, I have collaborated with Professor Andrew Cohen (University of Minnesota) on a series of projects examining the functions of language learner strategies as well as language learners’ engagement in vocabulary strategy instruction.
+More recently, I was an invited Visiting Scholar at Kansai University, Japan (2026).

-My current work investigates language learning strategy instruction from the teacher’s perspective, with a recent project, supported by the Springboard Fund, exploring Argentine secondary teachers’ beliefs and experiences in implementing vocabulary strategy instruction.
+My current work investigates language learning strategy instruction from the teacher’s perspective, with a recent project, supported by the Springboard Fund, exploring Argentinian secondary school teachers’ beliefs and experiences in implementing vocabulary strategy instruction.
 I also maintain active research interests in the psychological dimensions of language learning and teaching, especially learner engagement, self-regulation, and teacher wellbeing.

 In addition, I have collaborated on an Erasmus+ funded project on integrating global citizenship and plurilingual pedagogies, working with colleagues at the University of Graz and partners across the UK, Netherlands, Italy, and Germany.